12-Day Family Road Trip

 Evening — St. Patrick’s Day!

-Backup if kid is tired after waterfalls:
+Backup if kid is tired after Chimney Rock:

 Day 8 — Wednesday, March 18th: DuPont Waterfalls + Brevard